• Skip to primary navigation

 Uluru

 The red heart of the Red Centre.
-Visiting and staying in the Uluru (Ayres Rock) area not only allows you to visit and explore The Rock, it's a great base to visit Kata Tjuta (the Olgas), Kings Canyon, and Walpa Gorge.
+Visiting and staying in the Uluru (Ayres Rock) area not only allows you to visit and explore The Rock is a great base to visit Kata Tjuta (the Olgas), Kings Canyon, and Walpa Gorge.
 Stay at the luxurious Longitute 131˚.

 Aboriginal Rock Art